paxswill/evesrp/doc/users.rst

 .. image:: images/evaluating.png

-Finally, you can see a list of completed (paid of rejected) requests by clicking the "Completed" link at the top of the window.
+Finally, you can see a list of completed (paid of rejected) requests by clicking the "Completed" link at the top of the screen.

 .. image:: images/list_completed.png